 Because finding curriculum and resources for Waldorf homeschooling is only the beginning of the process.

 You really can keep it simple and enjoy Waldorf homeschooling!
-With my toolkit, Homeschool Simplicity Bundle, I can show you how to create a simple framework for your plans so you can customize the Waldorf approach and make it work for you and your family.
+With my toolkit, Homeschool Simplicity 101, I can show you how to create a simple framework for your plans so you can customize the Waldorf approach and make it work for you and your family.

 Want to share this or pin it for later?
 Click the Save button on the image below to save it on Pinterest.